smythp/cv/cv.md

 2015 — New York, NY

 # Presentations<a id="sec-6" name="sec-6"></a>

+"DH Box: A Digital Humanities Laboratory in the Cloud"
+CUNY DHI: Building a Digital Humanities Community”
+2015 - New York, NY

 "Ebooks and the Digital Paratext: Emerging Trends in the Interpretation of Digital Media"
 Digital Materials conference